2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 at all, as we are accessing data in the same region / zone.
 Object storage access is the primary point of contention here for the kind of infrastructure we manage, so as long as we are careful about that we should be ok.
-More information about managing this is present in the object storage section of this guide.
+More information about managing this is present in the [object storage section](topic:billing:resources:object-storage) of this guide.

+(topic:billing:resources:object-storage)=
 ## Object storage

 [Object Storage](https://en.wikipedia.org/wiki/Object_storage) is one of the